What Is Groove? Why Bass Players Own It

 Key takeaways

-• Groove is a physical reaction to music — the want-to-dance feeling.
+• Groove is a physical reaction to music, the want to dance.
 Creating that feeling is the bass player's prime directive.

-• In 4/4 Western pop music, one and three are the rhythmic and harmonic strong beats, but two and four are felt stronger.
-That's the two-and-four pocket.
+• In 4/4 Western pop music, one and three are the rhythmic and harmonic strong beats, but two and four are felt stronger, and that is what I call the two-and-four pocket.

 • Get the pocket into your voice first, by counting along with a track and emphasizing two and four, before you try to put it through the bass.